 Endeavor Group Holdings, or simply Endeavor (formerly known as William Morris Endeavor Entertainment) is a holding company for talent and media agencies.
 Founded in 2009 after the merger of the William Morris Agency Endeavor Agency, it represents artists in TV, movies, music, theater, digital media, sports, and publishing.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 It also owns the Ultimate Fighting Championship (UFC) and the Miss Universe beauty pageant, as well as several smaller sports brands, such as Professional Bull Riding and Euroleague Basketball.
 It represents over 800 events and 37,000 concerts annually.

 What is Endeavor Group Holdings’ current market cap?